Canned Heat

-Canned Heat is an American blues and rock band that was formed in Los Angeles in 1965.
+Canned Heat is an American blues rock band that was formed in Los Angeles in 1965.
 The group has been noted for its efforts to promote interest in blues music and its original artists.
-It was launched by two blues enthusiasts Alan Wilson and Bob Hite, who took the name from Tommy Johnson's 1928 "Canned Heat Blues", a song about an alcoholic who had desperately turned to drinking Sterno, generically called "canned heat".
+It was launched by two blues enthusiasts, Alan Wilson and Bob Hite, who took the name from Tommy Johnson's 1928 "Canned Heat Blues", a song about an alcoholic who had desperately turned to drinking Sterno, generically called "canned heat".
 After appearances at the Monterey and Woodstock festivals at the end of the 1960s, the band acquired worldwide fame with a lineup of Hite (vocals), Wilson (guitar, harmonica and vocals), Henry Vestine and later Harvey Mandel (lead guitar), Larry Taylor (bass), and Adolfo de la Parra (drums).

 The music and attitude of Canned Heat attracted a large following and established the band as one of the popular acts of the hippie era.
 Canned Heat appeared at most major musical events at the end of the 1960s, performing blues standards along with their own material and occasionally indulging in lengthy "psychedelic" solos.
-Three of their songs — "Going Up the Country", "On the Road Again", and "Let's Work Together" — became international hits.
+Three of their songs—"Going Up the Country", "On the Road Again", and "Let's Work Together"—became international hits.

-Since the early 1970s, numerous personnel changes have occurred.
+Following the early death of Wilson in 1970, numerous changes in the band's personnel have occurred.
 For much of the 1990s and 2000s and following Taylor's death in 2019, de la Parra has been the only member from the band's 1960s lineup.
 Walter Trout and Junior Watson are among the guitarists who played in later editions of the band.

 History

 Origins and early lineups

-Canned Heat was started within the community of blues collectors.
+Canned Heat was formed within the community of blues collectors.
 Bob Hite had been trading blues records since his early teens, and his house in Topanga Canyon was a meeting place for people interested in music.
 In 1965, some blues devotees there decided to form a jug band and started rehearsals.
 The initial configuration included Hite as vocalist, Alan Wilson on bottleneck guitar, Mike Perlowin on lead guitar, Stu Brotman on bass and Keith Sawyer on drums.
 Perlowin and Sawyer dropped out within a few days, so guitarist Kenny Edwards (a friend of Wilson's) stepped in to replace Perlowin, and Ron Holmes agreed to sit in on drums until they could find a permanent drummer.

-Another of Hite's friends, Henry Vestine (who had been let go from Frank Zappa's Mothers of Invention for smoking pot), asked if he could join the band and was accepted, while Edwards was kept on temporarily.
+Another of Hite's friends, Henry Vestine (who had been fired from The Mothers of Invention for smoking marijuana), asked if he could join the band and was accepted, while Edwards was kept on temporarily.
 Soon Edwards departed (he went on to form the Stone Poneys with Bobby Kimmel and Linda Ronstadt), and at the same time Frank Cook came in to replace Holmes as their permanent drummer.
 Cook already had substantial professional experience, having performed with such jazz luminaries as bassist Charlie Haden, trumpeter Chet Baker, and pianist Elmo Hope, and had also collaborated with black soul/pop artists such as Shirley Ellis and Dobie Gray.